jason-weirather/ome-schema/README.md

-# OME Schema Repository
+# OME Schema Python Package

-This repository contains a copy of the OME (Open Microscopy Environment) XML schema, which is used to define the structure of OME-XML metadata for biological imaging data.
+This Python package contains a copy of the OME (Open Microscopy Environment) XML schema, which is used to define the structure of OME-XML metadata for biological imaging data.

 ## Contents

 - `ome.xsd`: The OME XML schema definition file.
 - `LICENSE.txt`: The license file for the content of this repository.
 - `README.md`: This README file, containing information about the repository and its contents.
+- `ome-schema.py`: The main Python script to access the OME schema path.

 ## License